-John McCain surgery delays health care vote
+McConnell delays health care vote

 (CNN)Senate Majority Leader Mitch McConnell announced Saturday that the Senate will delay consideration of the Republican health care bill while Sen. John McCain recovers from surgery for a blood clot.

 McConnell tweeted that the Senate will work on other legislative issues and nominations next week and "will defer consideration of the Better Care Act" while McCain is recovering.
+McCain's absence would have imperiled the bill, which needs the support of 50 of 52 GOP senators to advance.

+Two Republican senators -- Susan Collins of Maine and Rand Paul of Kentucky -- have already said they will not support a motion to proceed to floor debate on the legislation.

 McCain is in Arizona after having a blood clot removed from above his left eye.
 His office said the clot was discovered during an annual physical and removed Friday at the Mayo Clinic Hospital in Phoenix.